Slins-23/software-renderer/README.md

 ### Quad

-The second smallest logic geometric figure is a quad, which is implemented as the struct `Quad` in `Engine.h`.
-A `Quad` is a superset of `Triangle` instances, it holds 2 triangles in order to form a quad.
-Physically it represents a geometric face, or 4 vertices.
+The second smallest logic geometric figure is a quad, which is implemented as the struct `Quad`.
+A `Quad` is a rectangle and consists of 2 triangles and/or 4 vertices.

 There are 4 ways in which you can instantiate a `Quad`:
 1. Calling the constructor `Quad(triangle_a, triangle_b)` with both being `Triangle` instances.<br>